sstsimulator/sst-macro/docs/developer/developer.md

-### Section 1.1: Use of C++/Boost<a name="sec:boost"></a>
+### Section 1.1: Overview<a name="sec:intro:overview"></a>

+The SST-macro software package provides a simulator for large-scale parallel computer architectures.
+SST-macro is a component within the Structural Simulation Toolkit (SST).
+SST itself provides the abstract discrete event interface.
+SST-macro implements specifically a coarse-grained simulator for distributed-memory applications.

+The simulator is driven from either a trace file or skeleton application.
+Simulation can be broadly categorized as either off-line or on-line.
+Off-line simulators typically first run a full parallel application on a real machine, recording certain communication and computation events to a simulation trace.
+This event trace can then be replayed post-mortem in the simulator.

+For large, system-level experiments with thousands of network endpoints, high-accuracy cycle-accurate simulation is not possible, or at least not convenient.
+Simulation requires coarse-grained approximations to be practical.
+SST-macro is therefore designed for specific cost/accuracy tradeoffs.

+The developer's manual broadly covers the two main aspects of creating new components.

+-   Setting up components to match the `connectable` interface linking components together via ports and event handlers
+-   Registering components with the factory system to make them usable in simulation input files

+\section{What To Expect In The Developer's Manual} The developer's manual is mainly designed for those who wish to extend the simulator or understand its internals.
+This user's manual, in contrast, is mainly designed for those who wish to perform experiments with new applications using existing hardware models.
+The user's manual therefore covers building and running the core set of SST/macro features.
+The developer's manual covers what you need to know to add new features.
+The SST design is such that external components are built into shared object `.so` files.

-SST/macro (Structural Simulation Toolkit for Macroscale) is a discrete event simulator designed for macroscale (system-level) experiments in HPC.
+\section{Use of C++} SST/macro (Structural Simulation Toolkit for Macroscale) is a discrete event simulator designed for macroscale (system-level) experiments in HPC.
 SST/macro is an object-oriented C++ code that makes heavy use of dynamic types and polymorphism.
 While a great deal of template machinery exists under the hood, nearly all users and even most developers will never actually need to interact with any C++ templates.
 Most template wizardry is hidden in easy-to-use macros.
 While C++ allows a great deal of flexibility in syntax and code structure, we are striving towards a unified coding style.

+Boost is no longer required or even used.
+Some C++11 features like `unordered_map` and `shared_ptr` are used heavily throughout the code.

 ### Section 1.2: Polymorphism and Modularity<a name="sec:polymorphism"></a>

-The simulation progresses with different modules (classes) exchanging messages.
-In general, when module 1 sendings a message to module 2, module 1 only sees an abstract interface for module 2.
+The simulation progresses with different modules (classes) exchanging events or messages.
+In general, when module 1 sends a message to module 2, module 1 only sees an abstract interface for module 2.
 The polymorphic type of module 2 can vary freely to employ different physics or congestions models without affecting the implementation of module 1.
 Polymorphism, while greatly simplifying modularity and interchangeability, does have some consequences.
 The "workhorse" of SST/macro is the base `event` and `message` classes.
 To increase polymorphism and flexibility, every SST/macro module that receives events does so via the generic function

 ````
 void handle(event* ev){
 ...
 }
 ````
 The prototype therefore accepts any event type.
 The class `message` is a special type of event that refers specifically to a message (e.g. MPI message, flow in the context of TCP/IP) carrying a complete block of data or file.
 Misusing types in SST/macro is not a compile-time error.
 The onus of correct event types falls on runtime assertions.
 All event types may not be valid for a given module.